 - Very sharp needle nose tweezers - The finest narrowest pair you can find.
 Essential for when you have to reach down into crevasses either to position a small part or retrieve some little bit of support structure that's rattling around in there.

 - Hakko CHP PNB-2005 Long-Nose 45° Angled Pliers - These pliers are a livesaver when trying to get a grip on small components at an angle, and removing support structures up inside the body of figures.

 - Hakko CHP PN-20-M Pointed Nose Micro Pliers with Smooth Jaws - Small but allows you to get a good grip of very small pieces.
 I prefer the smooth jaw ones since they're less likely to leave lines on whatever part you're gripping.

 - Gel Super Glue - Never use the liquid stuff or model glue if you can help it.
-It just gets everywhere and leaves those white "fume fingerprints" on everything.
-Gel superglue should be used for gluing small pieces together where you don't have enough surface area (or it's too visible) to use E6000.
+It just gets everywhere and leaves those nasty white "fume fingerprints" on everything.
+Gel superglue should be used for gluing most small pieces together when you don't want them to have any flex or give.

 - Rubber Tipped Spring Clamps - Vital when gluing large flat pieces together (like the TARDIS console) where they need to be absolutely flush.

 - Dullcote Lacquer - Adds a protective layer to bare filament and enamel paint alike, with the added benefit of toning down the gloss sheen of enamel paint when finishing off your figures.
 Very useful stuff indeed, but make sure you shake the bottle thoroughly before using and try to keep even coverage over the whole figure.

 - UV Craft Resin - This is different from the resin typically used for 3D printing, as it's designed to be cured all at once rather than in super-thin sheets.